ionic-team/ionic-cli/CONTRIBUTING.md

 ##### Publishing

-CI automatically publishes the next version semantically from analyzing commits in `master`.
-To maintain a shared history between `develop` and `master`, the branches must be rebased with each other locally.
+CI automatically publishes the next version semantically from analyzing commits in `stable`.
+To maintain a shared history between `develop` and `stable`, the branches must be rebased with each other locally.

 * When it's time to cut a release from `develop`:

     ```
-    git checkout master
+    git checkout stable
     git rebase develop
-    git push origin master
+    git push origin stable
     ```

 * Await successful publish in CI.
-Ionitron will push the updated versions and tags to `master`.
+Ionitron will push the updated versions and tags to `stable`.
-* Sync `develop` with `master`.
+* Sync `develop` with `stable`.

   ```
-  git pull origin master
+  git pull origin stable
   git checkout develop
-  git rebase master
+  git rebase stable
   git push origin develop
   ```